What to improve online learning with student engagement?

 Online learning.
-A nightmare for teachers, and torment for students who have way shorter attention spans than they were in the last few years.
+A nightmare for teachers and a torment for students who have way shorter attention spans than they had in the last few years.

-It’s not their fault though since lengthy, theoretical virtual presentations are hard pills to swallow.
-And if talking to a static screen isn’t weird enough, the students don’t even have a place to vent their robust energies.
+It’s not their fault, though, since lengthy, theoretical virtual presentations are hard to swallow.
+And if talking to a static screen isn’t weird enough, the students don’t even have a place to vent their vital energies.

-Before we dive into different techniques to improve online learning with student engagement, let’s take a look at why it is important.
+Before diving into different techniques to improve online learning with student engagement, let’s consider why it is essential.

 Student Engagement in Online Learning: What Works and Why

-There are many distractions to overcome in a virtual learning setting, such as family or friends talking in the background, people watching television, or it might simply be that you get bored looking at the screen for hours.
+There are many distractions to overcome in a virtual learning setting, such as family or friends talking in the background, people watching television, or you might simply get bored looking at the screen for hours.

-It is nearly impossible to completely avoid these distractions.
-Although, you can always find ways to overcome these, and improve student engagement in virtual classrooms with interactive classroom activities and other methods.
+It is nearly impossible to altogether avoid these distractions.
+Although, you can always find ways to overcome these and improve student engagement in virtual classrooms with interactive classroom activities and other methods.

 7 Tips to Improve Online Learning With Student Engagement

 #1 – Classroom Quizzes